 Despite its fairly temperate climate, the country is no stranger to snow or rain.
 It’s always best to bring a raincoat or umbrella just in case.
 Overall, cruisers visiting Denmark can expect weather that’s decent, making traveling the country even more enjoyable.

-Copenhagen is a hub for the Scandinavian minimalist design style.
+Most popular things to do in Copenhagen, DenmarkCopenhagen cruises bring travelers to a hub for the Scandinavian minimalist design style.
 The minimalist style relies heavily on simple, muted colors like black, gray, and white, and natural wood.
 You’ll catch glimpses of it all over Copenhagen, whether in award-winning restaurants, small boutiques, or modern art museums like the Louisiana Museum of Modern Art.
 The city also has a decent amount of Neoclassical architecture, with the Church of Our Lady being the most prominent example.

 Those less interested in the city's excellent architecture will find the shopping and dining scene to be one of the best.
 Strøget is a popular pedestrian-only street that houses many shops and restaurants.
 Designer boutiques populate this Copenhagen shopping hotspot.
 Nearby restaurant Kong Hans Kælder serves up French-Nordic cuisine.
 It was also Copenhagen’s first establishment to receive a Michelin star.
 There’s plenty more places and Michelin stars that are just as great across the entire city.

-Other Danish cities to visit
+Other Danish cities worth visiting

 - Aarhus, Denmark